 Forget Easter bunny chocolates.
 When it comes to reinventing the world’s favorite sweet, Japan does it best.
-From planetary chocolates to a chocolate-filled paint set, here are my favorite creative innovations using chocolate.
+From planetary chocolates to a chocolate-filled paint set, here are our favorite creative innovations using chocolate.

 Chocolate Replicas of Your Face